ckeditor/ckeditor5/docs/features/ui-language.md

 ## Right–to–left (RTL) languages support

-CKEditor 5 supports right–to–left languages out–of–the–box.
+CKEditor&nbsp;5 supports right–to–left languages out–of–the–box.
 When one of <abbr title="right–to–left">RTL</abbr> languages is used, the WYSIWYG editor adapts its UI for the best editing experience, for instance, mirroring various elements like toolbars, dropdowns, buttons, etc.

 ### Demo